tjvsx/namebase-marketplace/README.md

-# ur.dsheet: CSV files for managing domain names on Namebase.
+# ur.dsheet: CSV files and shell scripts for managing domain names on Namebase.

 ### Warning: This repo is for informational and teaching purposes only, and these scripts are for testing purposes only.
 It's reccomended that you use a test account with top-level domains (TLDs) you don't care for losing.
 By using these scripts, you agree that I am not responsible for any losses that may be had from such use.